tusharm/trailya-app/README.md

-# mytrace
+# trailya

-A Flutter-based app that notifies if you visited a COVID exposure site in the past.
+A privacy-focussed mobile app that tracks your location and notifies if you've been to a COVID exposure site.